shrine-maiden-heavy-industries/torii-usb/docs/gateware/usb2_device.rst

 .. figure:: USBDevice.svg
    :alt: USB 2.0 architecture diagram

-   The overall architecture of a LUNA USB 2.0 device, highlighting the ``USBDevice`` components, their connections to the *endpoint interfaces*, and optional *bus translator*.
+   The overall architecture of a SOL USB 2.0 device, highlighting the ``USBDevice`` components, their connections to the *endpoint interfaces*, and optional *bus translator*.